Branch & Regional Pub of the Year

 Club of the Year and Cider Pub of the Year

-15. The same guidelines will apply to any Club of the Year or Cider Pub of the Year decisions.
+15. The same guidelines will apply to any Club of the Year or Cider Pub of the Year decisions, except that pubs might also be invited to self-nominate for the long list for Cider POTY.